Frommers.com Frommers.com

 Regular boats that locals use to travel the river are another option.
 Although extremely inexpensive, these are not sightseeing tours; it's rare that you get close to shore, and no excursions are possible.
 You do meet locals traveling the river, and you'll have a front-row seat as you pull in to harbors along the way.

 Specialized operators offer expedition-style trips where the emphasis is on truly experiencing the rainforest.
-You don't need to be in top shape for these; you just have to be able to hike or paddle a boat, and be willing to forego amenities like minibars and hot showers for a more hands-on jungle experience.
-One excellent adventure outfitter is Amazon Mystery Tours.
+You don't need to be in top shape for these; you just have to be able to hike or paddle a boat, and be willing to forego amenities like hot showers for a more hands-on jungle experience.
+One excellent outfitter is Amazon Mystery Tours.

-The Amazon & Eco-Tourism: Questions to Ask
+The Amazon & Eco-Tourism: Questions To Ask

 Some visitors come away from a visit to the Amazon energized and excited by what they've seen.
 Others come away pissed off: The forest was degraded, the animals impossible to see, the guide had no idea what he was talking about.
 Some of these complaints stem from expectations set too high, from mental pictures of animal encounters developed over too many years of nature documentaries.
 Other times the complaints are entirely legitimate.